andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

 ##### Asymmetric IRB

 In asymmetric IRB, the ingress VTEP performs both the routing and bridging tasks.
 When a packet moves between subnets, the ingress VTEP routes the packet to the destination subnet and then encapsulates it with the corresponding VXLAN VNI.
 The egress VTEP simply decapsulates the packet and forwards it based on layer 2 information.
 Each VTEP must maintain information about all tenant hosts, including their MAC and IP bindings.
 This necessitates that every VTEP be a member of all tenant subnets/VNIs and have associated SVIs with anycast IPs for each subnet.
+That is the only way for VXLAN to route L2VNIs withouth a L3VNI.

 ![asymmetric-irb](images/image-20250109215737293.png)